 The Wong Lung Hang Country Trail runs between the Wong Lung Hang Road, above Tung Chung West, and the Lantau Mountain Camp.

-And the Lantau Trail Section 2 runs between Pak Kung Au and Nam Shan, near Mui Wo.
+Lantau Trail Section 2 runs between Pak Kung Au and Nam Shan, near Mui Wo.

 To experience and appreciate the Sunset Peak Hike in all its glory, we recommend the route via Lantau Trail Section 2.